SouthernMethodistUniversity/previous/README.md

 ## DHRI 2022
-* This is the [2021 curriculum.](https://southernmethodistuniversity.github.io/home/curriculum.html).
-We will hold another DHRI in 2022.
+* We will be holding another DHRI@SMU in August of 2022.
+[Application information is here.](https://southernmethodistuniversity.github.io/home/apply.html) This is the [2021 curriculum.](https://southernmethodistuniversity.github.io/home/curriculum.html)
-    * In August 2019, we held the inaugural DHRI@SMU.
-To read more about it, [click here.](https://github.com/SouthernMethodistUniversity/previous/blob/master/sections/2019.md)

 -----
 [Next >>>](sections/DHRIphil.md)